Zinorblatant-cpu/Reinforcement-Learning-Tag-Game/README.md

-# 🎮 Pepega Pega: Reinforcement-Learning-Tag-Game
+# 🎮 play tag: Reinforcement-Learning-Tag-Game

 A "tag" game where two AIs (intelligent agents) compete in a map with obstacles, learning to **chase** or **flee** based on reward feedback.